Yeshivat Kerem B'Yavneh: History

 Founded in 1954, Kerem BeYavneh was the first Yeshivat Hesder.
 The first Rosh Yeshiva of Kerem B'Yavneh was the renowned scholar Rabbi Chaim Yaakov Goldvicht.
-Following his retirement, Goldvicht was succeeded by Rabbi Mordechai Greenberg, himself an alumnus of the yeshiva, and Rosh Kollel.
+Following Goldvicht's retirement, Rabbi Mordechai Greenberg succeeded his position, himself an alumnus of the yeshiva, and Rosh Kollel.
 In the summer zman of 5774, Rabbi Menachem Mendel Blachman was appointed to be the Associate Rosh Yeshiva to Rabbi Greenberg.
+In 5777, Rav Gavriel Saraf was appointed to be Rosh HaYeshiva along side Rav Aharon Friedman.
 The current Head of the Overseas Program is Rabbi David Zahtz.

-Like all Yeshivot Hesder, Kerem B'Yavneh is a religious Zionist institution, advocating the position that the State of Israel is a concrete step forward in the coming of the final redemption.
-It also has an open outlook towards Western culture, both with faculty holding university degrees and students attending university.
+Like all Yeshivot Hesder, Kerem B'Yavneh is a religious Zionist institution.
+It has an open outlook towards Western culture, both with faculty holding university degrees and students attending university.